ianyh/Amethyst/README.md

 * **Column** ("column"): All windows are distributed in evenly sized in columns from left to right.
 * **Row** ("row"): All windows are distributed in evenly sized rows from top to bottom.
 * **Floating** ("floating"): All windows are floating.
 (Useful if you want a space dedicated to floating windows.)
+* **Widescreen Tall** ("widescreen-tall"): Like Tall, but the main area uses columns and the secondary area uses rows.

 ### Mouse Follows Focus